-Highlights: Rational, Obedient, Adaptable
+Highlights: Rational, Loyal, Adaptable

-Highlights: Even-Tempered, Dignified, Sensitive
+Highlights: Mild, Proud, Sensitive

-With the Eurasier, also called the Eurasian Dog, there can be a bit of variation in their looks due to the breed being relatively new.
+With the Eurasier, also called the Eurasian Dog, there can be a bit of variation in their looks due to the dog breed being relatively new.
 Their coats can range in color from darker to warmer colors, and their final coat length varies a bit from dog to dog.

 But, as puppies, they tend to be surrounded by some more fluff.
 While adults might have short fur length around the neck, thus shortening the mane out as they develop.
-Let’s say the adults are still bear-like, but from the neck up.
+Let’s say the adults are still bear-like, but only from the neck up.

 Eurasier’s are extremely sensitive to vocalizations, and can become despondent if scolded too harshly.
 It’s best to be softer with them and encourage good behavior, and training should always be conducted by the owner.